glhez/jmh-collections/README.md

 Test is split per JDK, with a code duplication (heck) and specialization (eg: using new JDK feature) to ensure same code is compiled under the target JDK.

+# Running the benchmark

+This may take a lot of times!

+# Writing a benchmark

+Benchmark are copied from Java 8 project up to 11 and 13, using `copy-benchmark.bash`.

+Since the JDK evolve, compiled bytecode may differ (for example, Java 8 use [`StringBuilder`][6] whereas Java 9 use [`StringConcatFactory`][1] and API may evolve.

+Naming of benchmark:

+- Benchmark class must end with `Benchmark`
+- Benchmark for specific **major** version of Java must end with the target release, such as `Benchmark8`, `Benchmark11` and `Benchmark13` for Java 1.8, 11 and 13.

+# The Benchmark

 ## `LongBenchmark`